aserowy/yeet/README.md

 | zt, zz, zb | move viewport to start, center, bottom of cursor position   |
 | C-u, C-d   | move viewport half screen up/down                           |

-\*trash: files are not deleted but moved to yeets cache folder to enable register interactions.
+\*trash: files are not deleted but moved to yeets cache folder to enable junk yard interactions.
 Trashes get executed when leaving normal to navigation or saving the current buffer.
 To delete the selected path completly, call command `:d!`.